Skip to main content

 Make Mental Contrasts

-Imagine where you’ve come from & contrast that with the dream of where your studies will take you.
-Look/think at/of goal when motivation's lagging.
+Imagine where you’ve come from and contrast that with the dream of where your studies will take you.
+Look/think at/of goal when your motivation's lagging.
 This work will pay off!

-The brain pieces together problem solving techniques when asleep & practices & repeats whatever you put in mind before you go to sleep.
+Brains piece together problem solving techniques when asleep then practices and repeats whatever you think about before sleep.

-Prolonged fatigue allows toxins to build up in the brain that disrupt the neural connections needed to think quickly & well.
+Prolonged fatigue allows toxins to build up in the brain that disrupt the neural connections needed to think quickly and well.

-Watch @ speed & subtitles forcing concentration with cues of code & text.
+Watch @ speed and subtitles forcing concentration with cues of code and text.

 Process vs Product